 - 2 tablespoons sour cream

-- 1 cup shredded cheese (we used a blend of mozzarella, Monterrey jack and provolone)
+- 1 cup shredded cheese (blend of mozzarella, Monterrey jack and provolone)

 - 4 pieces bread